Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Introduction

 \subsection{Other sorts of comparison}

-Other authors, such as \cite{add, bia, ema, emr, hag, per}, assume dissimilarity is measured by a symmetric distance function on $S$, or indeed a metric.
-This assumption is unnecessary for partitioned local depth, and is violated in some of the examples above.
+Other authors, such as \cite{add, bia, ema, emr, hag, per}, assume dissimilarity is measured by a metric on $S$.
+Symmetry and triangle inequality assumptions are unnecessary for partitioned local depth, and are violated in some of the examples above.
 We return to this topic below when we present triplet comparison in terms of graph orientations.

 Besides triplet comparison, some authors use quadruplet comparison \cite{add, per}.
 The implicit assumption here is that a uniform scale of distance is present throughout the data set, which is false for large-scale human spatial data (Section \ref{s:geostats}).